mproffitt/localstack/README.md

 - `--tcp-services-configmap=ingress-nginx/tcp-services` instructs NGINX to look
   for additional TCP services inside the `tcp-services` configmap

-Additonally to this, port 4566 is added to the list of container ports and also to the nginx service so it can be exposed outside the cluster.

 Localstack is installed using the values found inside `localstack-values.yaml`

-> **Note**
->
-> Currently the helm chart for `localstack` is forked into this repo.
-This is
-> because the upstream chart does not currently support `ingressClass` as a
-> available option, instead relying on the deprecated annotation to set the
-> ingress class.
->
-> Once this has been fixed, I will be removing the chart from this repo and
-> instead relying entirely on the upstream chart.

-Crossplane is installed into kind using default values.
-The installation script will also create the following providers and functions

-- upbound/provider-family-aws
-- upbound/provider-aws-ec2
-- upbound/provider-aws-kms
-- upbound/provider-aws-rds
-- crossplane-contrib/function-patch-and-transform
-- crossplane-contrib/function-go-templating

 It will also create a `ProviderConfig` with a dummy credential used to connect to localstack.
 Localstack itself doesn't care about the values but simply requires